Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 Boise State Stats and Trends

-- Boise State has five wins against the spread in eight games this season.
+- Boise State has played eight games, with five wins against the spread.

-- The Broncos have been underdogs by 5.5 points or more two times this year and have covered the spread every time.
+- This season, the Broncos have won ATS in each of their two games as an underdog of 5 points or more.

-- Boise State's games this year have hit the over on two of eight set point totals (25%).
+- Boise State's games this season have gone over the total in two out of eight opportunities (25%).

-- Boise State is 5-1 against the spread and 4-2 overall when the team records more than 20.8 points.
+- When Boise State records more than 20.8 points, it is 5-1 against the spread and 4-2 overall.

 - Boise State is 3-1 against the spread and 3-1 overall when the team churns out more than 346.8 yards.